udacity/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The initial model proved to be good, so I did not make any more modifications.

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+I collected all data in a ./data folder, and each dataset (run) in a subfolder 01, 02, and so on.
+These is big amount of data, so it is not uploaded to GitHub.

+I also collected the left and right camera images, and modified their steering values by 0.4 and -0.4 respectively so that when the center camera sees something similar during playback, it knows that it should steer back.

+To have more useful data I flipped the images and used both the original and flipped ones for training.

 ![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I also cropped the top and bottom of the images and normalized the pixel values.

+The above proved sufficient to drive the 1st map both in forward and reverse direction, even though I did not collect reverse driving data.

+Then I decided to go for the 2nd map.
+I collected one lap of data in forward and one lap of data in reverse direction.
+This proved sufficient for the car to drive both maps in both directions.

+There was no need to capture recovey images.

+My input data ended up consisting of ca. 27500 images.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The car was able to drive on both maps and directions, but the driving was somewhat jerky.
+The main reason was that I drove by keyboard and my driving was also jerky.
+I decided to improve my driving data and repeated all runs with keyboard, and retrained the model.
+The result was not really surprising:
+* the autonomous driving became much smoother
+* but at the same time it introduced a strong wobbling left to right.

+The reason is probably the fact that the modell was not really faced with recovery situations, and did not learn the difference betweeen straight road and bendings.
+Possible solutions could be collecting recovery driving data.
+But due to time pressure I decided for now to fall back to the previously used data.